Cloudy with a Chance of Meatballs (film): Casting

 On September 18, 2008, Variety announced that Bill Hader and Anna Faris had signed on to voice the two lead characters, with James Caan, Bruce Campbell, Mr. T, and Andy Samberg also in the voice cast.

 Animation

 Cloudy with a Chance of Meatballs is the second film after Monster House that was made using the animation-rendering software Arnold.
 Justin K. Thompson served as production designer.

 Music

 Cloudy with a Chance of Meatballs is the soundtrack to the film of the same name, released under Lakeshore Entertainment on September 15, 2009.
-The music of the film and this album are both credited to be composed and produced by American composer Mark Mothersbaugh of Devo and Rugrats fame.
+The music of the film and this album are both credited to be composed and produced by American composer Mark Mothersbaugh, known for his work on Devo and Rugrats fame.
 "Raining Sunshine", performed by Miranda Cosgrove, was released as a promotional single on August 24, 2009.

-The Japanese version has "Rainbow Forecast" by Shoko Nakagawa play during the end credits.
+The Japanese version has "Rainbow Forecast" by Shoko Nakagawa playing during the end credits.

 Release

 Cloudy with a Chance of Meatballs made its world premiere on September 12, 2009, as the main opening headliner of the Mann Village Theatre showcase event in Los Angeles, California.
 The film had its wide release on September 18, 2009, along with a digitally re-mastered release to IMAX 3D theatres.